tektutor/devops-dec-2025/Day1/README.md

   - Docker Enterprise Edition - Docker EE ( Requires license )
 - one of the provisioning tools
 - one of the DevOps tools
+- We can containerize our user-defined applications by creating a custom docker image
+- Docker Image
+  - packages your application along with its dependent libraries or dependent softwares
+  - Using Docker Image multiple container instances can be created on demand
+  - Containerized Linux applications can run on Mac, Linux and Windows
+  - Containerized Windows applications mostly runs on Mac, Linux and Windows

 </pre>

 ## Lab - Installing Docker CE in Ubuntu